Skip to main content

 Underlying vector index

-This table shows which compression algorithm is available for each index type.
+This table shows the compression algorithms that are available for each index type.

 Compression typeHNSW indexFlat indexDynamic index